k3x/VoteMPD/README.md

 * php shell exec has to be eneabled; php.ini: file_uploads = On,post_max_size = 100M,upload_max_filesize = 100M
 * configure /etc/mpd.conf (music library and audio autput, mixer_type "software")
 * sudo service mpd restart
-* sudo apt-get install gmpc
-* run gmpc, connect to mpd, do Server -> Update MPD Database
+* let mpd rescan the database.
+For example: on a client: sudo apt-get install gmpc; run gmpc; connect to mpd; do Server -> Update MPD Database
-* Install mysql server, create new database and configure "includes/settings.php".
+* Create new mysql database and configure "includes/settings.php".
 Enter your mpd connection infos and also enter the same "path" like you configured for mpd.
 * import dist/votempd.sql in the created mysql database.
 * run "php daemon.php -f" and run "php daemon.php -p"
 * Let your Apache "/" point to the root folder (the folder with index.html)
-* in console run php daemon.php
+* in console run: php daemon.php

+### settings.php
+* $GLOBALS["path"]: absolute path to your music library.
+Has to be the same like you configured in your mpd.conf.
+Example: "/home/k3x/music"
+* $GLOBALS["pathplaylists"]: relative path to your playlistfolder inside $GLOBALS["path"].
+Example: "playlists"
+* $GLOBALS["pathuploads"]: relative path to your uploadsfolder inside $GLOBALS["path"].
+Example: "uploads"
+* $GLOBALS["defaultplaylist"]: name of your default playlist (without ".m3u").
+The playlist uses the databasetable "playlistitems" so this playlist hast to be scanned before using the command "php daemon.php -p".
+Example: "charts_2015"
+* $GLOBALS["voteskipcount"]: Integer.
+If this amount of users voted to skip the song it is skipped.
+Example: 2

+### Sample Folderstructure for examples in settings.php
+/
+|-home
+  |-k3x
+    |-music
+      |-playlists
+        |-charts_2015.m3u
+      |-uploads
+      |-ACDC
+        |-Back in Black.mp3
+      |-Creedence Clearwater Revival
+        |-Proud Mary.mp3

+In this example a valif entry in the playlist would be: "ACDC/Back in Black.mp3"

 ### Further information / find errors
 * if you configured mpd to use alsa and you can not hear music check "alsamixer".
 Also check that no channel is muted.
 * ncmpc is a commandline mpd client

 ### Autostart
-* if you want to the daemon to start on every reboot maybe the systemd script dist/votempd.service will help you.
+* if you want the daemon to start on every boot maybe the systemd script dist/votempd.service will help you.
 * sudo nano /etc/systemd/system/votempd.service
 * sudo systemctl daemon-reload
 * sudo systemctl start votempd.service
 * systemctl status votempd.service

-### Let apache not wait for ethernet (only wifi)
+### Let apache not wait for ethernet on boot(only wifi)
 * sudo nano /lib/systemd/system/network-online.target.wants/ifup-wait-all-auto.service
 * for i in $(echo "wlp1s0"); do INTERFACES="$INTERFACES$i "; done; \